 (C) For solid waste transported out of state for disposal, the per-ton fees must be paid to the department quarterly.
 Quarterly remittals are due on the 30th day of the month following the end of the calendar quarter in which the disposal occurred.
 If the transportation is not on-going, the fee must be paid to the department within 60 days after the disposal occurs.

-(e) As used in this rule and in OAR 340-097-0110, the term "domestic solid waste" does not include source separated recyclable material, or material recovered at the disposal site;
+(e) As used in this rule, the term "mixed solid waste" means solid wastes that include paper, plastic, and other materials at least partly made up of domestic waste, where the materials have not been separated from each other;

 (f) Solid waste that is used as daily cover at a landfill in place of virgin soil will not be subject to the per-ton solid waste fees in this section, provided that: